 Based on how I read the terms, you only have to leave the money in the bank for 35 days or so to get the bonus.
 This is because you have to deposit within 30 days and leave it for 60 days…both dated from enrollment.
 So, you could transfer the money in at day 25 or so and then transfer it back out at day 61 and still meet the terms.
 It’s also worth noting that sole proprietorships under an individual’s SSN are eligble as well.

-The targeted $750 is ok, but not as good as the $750 Business Checking offer that we saw last year.
+The targeted $750 is ok, but not as good as the $750 Business Checking offer that we saw at the end of 2021.
 That one offered $750 for maintaining a $10,000 balance for 2 months and completing 25 qualifying transactions.
-While the transaction threshold for this new offer is only 5, the balance necessary to get to the $750 bonus is doubled to $20,000.
+While the transaction threshold for this new offer is only 5, the balance necessary to get to the $750 bonus is tripled to $30,000.

 The nice thing about this set of offers is that it’s about as easy as a bank account bonus can be: no direct deposit requirement, only 5 transactions on the debit card to make it work and you can stay fee-free for six months by leaving the $2k in the account or by spending $2k/month on an associated Ink Card (which is no issue for many of us)…AND you can sign-up online.

-I’ll probably take the plunge on one of these bonuses in the next week or two.
-I’m not expecting that $750/$10k bonus to return quickly and I don’t have a business checking account in the last 24 months associated with any of my Ink Cards.
-In my opinion, this is absolutely worth taking a look at, especially those wanting to dip their toes into the bank account bonus pool.
+I’m tempted to take the plunge on one of these bonuses in the next week or two.
+I’m not expecting that $750/$10k bonus to return and I don’t have a business checking account in the last 24 months associated with any of my Ink Cards.
+In my opinion, this is worth taking a look at, especially those wanting to easily dip their toes into the bank account bonus pool.